SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eni.md

 ![1](/assets/images/product-functional-architecture-5.jpg)

-The operation items on the list refer to operations on a single ENI, including binding, unbinding, modifying security groups, adjusting bandwidth, and deleting, and you can search and filter the ENI list through the search box, supporting fuzzy search.
+The operation items on the list refer to operations on a single ENI, including binding, unbinding, modifying security groups, adjusting bandwidth, and deleting, and you can search and filter the ENI list through the search box, supporting approximate search .

 To facilitate tenants' statistics and maintenance of ENI resources, the platform supports downloading the list of all ENI resources owned by the current user as an Excel table.
 You can also unbind and delete ENIs in batches.